 to the river Dordogne downhill…

-or a wonderful panorama with the famous Château de Castelnaud in background.
+or a wonderful panorama with the famous Château de Castelnaud in the background.

-From the main road I found a staircase leading uphill.
-Following this stairs, I started to discover the village.
-It was very quiet, very few tourists…and that made me feel better as I don’t like the crowd, especially while walking through the narrow alleys.
+From the main road, I found a staircase leading uphill.
+Following these stairs, I started to discover the village.
+It was very quiet, with very few tourists…and that made me feel better as I don’t like the crowd, especially while walking through the narrow alleys.

 I started to follow the stairs uphill…